-Based on historical test data, CETCO recommends that the maximum slope angle should not exceed 4H:1V or 14 degrees.
-In addition to contributing to stability, there are several other benefits associated with the design and construction of a slope that is 4H:1V:
+In addition to contributing to stability, there are several other benefits associated with the design and construction of a slope that is $\leq 4H:1V$:

-- Natural appearance - Reduced possibility for erosion-related damage to the cover layer - Less maintenance of the cover materials - Easier accessibility to and escape from the shoreline for waterfowl or for recreational use - Easier installation of the liner and other layers in the liner system - Easier subgrade preparation and compaction
+- · Natural appearance - · Reduced possibility for erosion-related damage to the cover layer

+- Less maintenance of the cover materials - Easier accessibility to and escape from the shoreline for waterfowl or for recreational use - Easier installation of the liner and other layers in the liner system - Easier subgrade preparation and compaction

 For these reasons, a designer should make a reasonable effort to limit the slope steepness of a pond to a maximum of 4:1.
-This assumes that the liner is Akwaseal, deployed with the geotextile-laminated membrane side facing down, against a soil subgrade.
+This assumes that the liner is Bentomat CL, deployed with the geotextile-laminated membrane side facing down, against a soil subgrade.

-2.2.2 Steeper Slopes
+2.2.4 Steeper Slopes

 It may be necessary to design the pond using slopes steeper than 4H:1V in order to obtain the necessary water volume or depth within a given area.
-In such cases, the simplified stability analysis presented above will show that the slope is potentially unstable, or at least will not provide a suitable factor of safety.
+In such cases, the simplified stability analysis presented above will show that the slope is potentially unstable, or at least will not provide a factor of safety of 1.5.
 A more rigorous stability analysis is required to determine if this is really the case.
-Appendix A provides a detailed review of this method, and the results show that the liner system can be stable on a steeper slope.
+Appendix C provides a detailed review of this method, and the results show that the liner system can be stable on a steeper slope as summarized in Table 2.3.